Prisjakt/feed-specification/docs/feeds/offer/fields/availability.md

     </dt>
     <dd>
     <ReactMarkdown>
-      You're currently accepting orders for this product and can fulfill the purchase request directly.
+        {`You're currently accepting orders for this product and can fulfill the purchase request directly.`}
     </ReactMarkdown>
     </dd>
 <dt>